 - Mid North Food Pantry

 - Flanner House

 - Indiana Public Library – College Branch

-In collaboration with Bellflower clinic, BU Wellness Network provides FREE & Confidential STD screenings for Syphilis, Gonorrhea, Chlamydia and Trichomoniasis (Trich).
+In collaboration with Bellflower clinic, BU Wellness Network provides FREE & Confidential STD screenings for Syphilis, Gonorrhea, and Chlamydia.
 (STD screening is provided on Tuesday & Thursdays).

 Choosing Life: Empowerment, Action, Results (CLEAR)

 A one-on-one intervention with youth and adults living with HIV/AIDS or at High Risk for HIV infection.

 This group engages the house and ball community for education, awareness, social support, linkage to services, and FUN.
 Participants will attend 4-sessions and a graduation ceremony at VOGUE NIGHTS.
 For more information contact Damon Hamilton at firstname.lastname@example.org.